-InMode Ltd. (INMD) CEO Moshe Mizrahy on Q1 2020 Results - Earnings Call Transcript
+InMode Ltd. (INMD) CEO Moshe Mizrahy On Q1 2020 Results - Earnings Call Transcript

 Matt Taylor

-Hi.
+Thank you.
 Good morning and thanks for taking the question.
-The first thing I wanted to ask you about was you made some comments on recovery, which were helpful to understand how you're thinking about it.
-I guess in talking with your customers, I'm curious to hear if you've got any sense for how they're preparing to reopen in some of these places that are going to have the lift of the lockdown on elective surgeries?
-And if you could give us any color on what you think they're doing to get patients back into a funnel?
-And maybe any insights on how long or what normally they would have in terms of surgical procedure scheduled?
+So the first thing I wanted to ask you about was, you made some comments on recovery, which were helpful to understand how you're thinking about it.
+I guess, in talking with your customers, I'm curious to hear, if you've got any sense for how they're preparing to reopen in some of these places that are going to have the lift of the lockdown on elective surgeries?
+And if you could give us any color on what you think they're doing to get patients back into a funnel and maybe any insights on how long or what normally they would have in terms of surgical procedure scheduled?

 Moshe Mizrahy